aurorafreir/Autorigger/README.md

 Currently I will be doing all my commits to the $Staging branch, so check there if $Master feels empty!

+I can't promise that anything in $Staging will work, as for the meanwhile it'll mostly be some pretty big changes to the codebase

 ## USAGE
 For each character rig you want to create, you'll want to make a new copy of `Template_Run_Script.py`, with the character name as the file name.